 Find your Dream Job

-Tips for Job Search After 50
+5 Expert Tips for Job Hunting After 50

 There is nothing like experienced job candidates for employers, but that doesn’t mean looking for a job when you are 50 years old (or older) will be a piece of cake.
 First off, if you look older, many hiring managers will think twice about hiring you (sorry but true).
 Why?
 Just like everything else in life, there is an age bias when it comes to hiring.
-Maybe they think you will be too slow, not know new technology or may have an issue learning new stuff.
+Maybe they think you will be too slow, not know new technology, or may have an issue learning new stuff.

 Whatever the bias (and there are many), there are 10 times as many good reasons for hiring managers to hire older job search candidates.
 The trick is to find the right opportunities for you and to convince the hiring manager that you are the best person for the job.
 Following are some tips.